hypermine-bc/labs/content/posts/bb-security-breach.md

 It may happen that the issuance and verification system can co-exist within the same organization.
 But this abstraction is made for clarity and scalability for consumer-facing application.

-Although the user gets username and passwords as authentication credentials users do not hold his actual data not even if critical ones like credit card details, address, phone number etc. because of that user data is being shared from issuance system (in red) to the service provider (in blue) and not from the user.
+Although the user gets username and passwords as authentication credentials users do not hold his actual data not even the critical ones like credit card details, address, phone number etc. because of that user data is being shared from issuance system (in red) to the service provider (in blue) and not from the user, take a look at the figure below.

 ![mg](/images/bb-security-breach/legacy.png)